ufs-community/ufs-mrweather-app/docs/UsersGuide/source/components.rst

 * METplus Verification Suite (optional)
 * Visualization Examples (optional)

-These components are documented within this User's Guide and supported through a `community forum <https://forums.ufscommunity.org/>`_.
+These components are documented within this User's Guide and supported through a `community forum <https://forums.ufscommunity.org/>`__.

+..
+   COMMENT: Will the forum website change?

 .. _utils: